doorcountylandtrust/dclt-strategic-system/docs/02_EXECUTION/10_Projects/Website_Overhaul_(2025-2026)/subtasks/Content_Migration/about/legacy-our-history.md

 > The Land Trust protects land in three primary ways...

 - **We purchase properties**
-    We [purchase properties](https://doorcountylandtrust.org/how-we-save-land/protect-your-land/#bargain_sales).
+    We <!-- BROKEN LINK: [purchase properties](https://doorcountylandtrust.org/how-we-save-land/protect-your-land/#bargain_sales) -->.
 Purchases are conducted only on lands that are identified as high priority in terms of ecological and/or scenic significance.

 - **We accept land donations**
     We accept land donations from landowners who wish to see their properties permanently protected.